Depending on your background there are many different ways to get into university

 Griffith University is aligned with the United Nation's Sustainable Development Goals (SDGs) and is committed to fostering quality education and gender equality, ensuring that education empowers all, regardless of gender, to reach their full potential.

-Please note that First Peoples Direct Admission is available to mature applicants only and is not available to Year 12 school leavers.
+Please note that the First Peoples Direct Admission pathway is available to mature applicants only and is not available to Year 12 school leavers.

 As part of the application process, you may be asked to provide the following supporting documentation: